Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Terrestrial and Astrophysical Bounds

-Other molecular systems also lead to constraints on $\Luv$ in the MeV range~\cite{Brax:2017xho,Banks:2020gpu}.
-This value of the UV scale is below the mass of the nucleon.
+The bound on $\Luv$ set by Eq.~(\ref{eq:moleculaspectroscopy}) is below the mass of the nucleon.
 The effective theory obtained by integrating out the UV dynamics at $\Luv$ is therefore a non-relativistic one, and its expansion must be performed in terms of the nucleon velocity or kinetic energy rather than in powers of 4-dimensional derivatives.
 The set of effective operators characterizing such non-relativistic effective theory is not in one-to-one correspondence to those, like the portals of Eq.~(\ref{eq:portal}), one would write at higher energies.
 We thus conclude that, although molecular spectroscopy and fifth-force experiments in general are interesting probes of dark sectors, the corresponding limits belong to a different category compared to those discussed in the previous sections, as they apply to operators (portals) of a different effective field theory.